October 29, 2026 7-11pm

 Wild Card

 Do you have something that does not fit in any of the other categories?
 Surprise us!
+This can be a piece of taxidermy, performance art, or anything else!

 Awards will be given for the most outstanding piece in each category, ALL categories are eligible for Best in Show, First Runner up, Second Runner up.
 These awards are a reflection of our panelists opinions on how works have interpreted the themes, and are not a judgement on the validity of your work!

-1st runner up -winner receives $100 to spend at Taxidermy Auction, and $200 to spend at Blick Art Materials! .
+1st runner up -winner receives $300 cash courtesy of Gotham Taxidermy and $200 to spend at Taxidermy Auction.

 A unique combination of science and style, Divya Anantharaman is New York City's premiere taxidermist.
 An award winning licensed professional preserving animals with honor and compassion for clients ranging from museums, high end designers, gallerists, and collectors.
 Her specialties are birds, small mammals, and anatomic anomalies, with a select number of commissions open for pets.
 Her work seeks to combine the demonstrative aspect of scientific presentation with the symbolic, introspective nature of art, using taxidermy to engage diverse audiences with conservation.
 She is passionately curious about the untapped potential of this scientific art.